Getting It Right

 (I’m participating in Faith Barista’s Faith Jam.
 Every week she’s asking other bloggers to “jam like musicians” on a faith related topic.
 Today’s post is my riff on “Making Tough Decisions.”
 If you’re interested in the notes others added to this Faith Jam, go check out her site and follow the links.)

-12 Responses to “Getting It Right”
+12 responses to “Getting It Right”